 “If I wanted to do the survey I would have done it by now.
 Stop spamming me!”

-The poor user experience goes a long way towards explaining why the survey response rates on surveys placed on till receipts are frequently lower than 1% and why the open rates on emails requesting feedback are in decline.
+The poor user experience goes a long way towards explaining why typical survey response rates can be as low as 1% on till receipts and why the open rates on emails requesting feedback are in decline.

 If your customers are having thoughts like these when completing your CX survey, then you could actually be damaging the customer experience and you are definitely missing a great opportunity to improve customer perception.

-So what can you do to improve the user experience of your in-store customer feedback survey and make it more respondent-friendly?
+So what can you do to improve the user experience of your customer feedback survey and how can you boost survey response rates?

 5 UX Improvements to Make In-Store Surveys More Respondent-Friendly